gepheum/skir-typescript-gen/README.md

     case "PREMIUM":
       return "Premium user";
     case "trial":
-      // Here the compiler knows that the type of union.value is 'User.Trial'. return "On trial since " + status.union.value.startTime;
+      // Here the compiler knows that the type of union.value is
+      // SubscriptionStatus.Trial
+      return "On trial since " + status.union.value.startTime;
   }
 }